iioannidis94/azuretopologyv2/README.md

 ## 🗺️ Roadmap

-Για επόμενα βήματα και μελλοντικές επεκτάσεις, δες το:
+For next steps and future extensions, see:

 - **[nextsteps.md](./nextsteps.md)**

 ---

-## ❤️ Συνοπτικά
+## ❤️ Summary

-Το **Azure Architecture Builder** είναι ένα πρακτικό εργαλείο για να περάσεις από την ιδέα σε ένα οργανωμένο Azure topology με:
+The **Azure Architecture Builder** is a practical tool for taking an idea to an organized Azure topology with:

-- καθαρή οπτικοποίηση
+- clean visualization
-- γρήγορο experimentation
+- rapid experimentation
-- καλύτερη συζήτηση αρχιτεκτονικής
+- better architecture discussions
-- awareness για κόστος και ασφάλεια
+- awareness of cost and security
-- αρχική παραγωγή deployment artifacts
+- initial generation of deployment artifacts

-Αν ο στόχος είναι να σχεδιάζεις, να εξηγείς και να προετοιμάζεις Azure αρχιτεκτονικές πιο γρήγορα και πιο καθαρά, αυτό είναι ακριβώς το πρόβλημα που λύνει.
+If the goal is to design, explain, and prepare Azure architectures faster and more cleanly, this is exactly the problem it solves.